Bell Hill

 Understand the North Carolina Housing Grant Program

-Funding from the North Carolina Neighborhood Program earmarks $10 million of the state’s $45 million CDBG‑II allocation for non‑entitlement municipalities and counties to pursue affordable‑housing and community‑stabilization projects.
+Funding from the North Carolina Neighborhood Program earmarks $10 million of the state’s $45 million CDBG‑II allocation for people with limited income to pursue affordable‑housing and community‑stabilization projects.

 Check If You Meet NC Housing Grant Eligibility Criteria